ineffectivecoder/LDAPtickler/README.md

 - [ ] unrolled/effective group membership
 - [ ] Modify scope to be words instead of numbers, easier to recall
 - [ ] Provide ldapsearch equivalent for each query
+- [ ] Support more binary fields, DACLs
 ## Updates
 Fixed issue when setting UserAccountControl for machine accounts.
 Before I was just blowing away the prior setting and replacing.
 It was determined this was silly.
 Now grabbing the previous UAC setting and doing bit math to add the desired setting.